berigsby/usg-primo/README.md

 ### Skillset Requirements
 - Interact with form elements
-- Copy and paste HTML into a web page
+- Copy and paste HTML into a web page.

 ### Implementation (Recipe) Steps